UEFA Europa League final: Frankfurt vs Rangers

 Article summary

-Ahead of the 2021/22 UEFA Europa League decider, meet the two sides in the running to lift the trophy in Seville.
+Ahead of the 2021/22 UEFA Europa League decider on 18 May, meet the two sides in the running to lift the trophy in Seville.

 Article top media content